Kimoy777/adamcaudill.github.io/source/about/index.markdown

 Among the applications I've released publicly, GSuite (no longer available) was the most popular at around 50,000 downloads.
 It was the first major system tray based alert for Gmail users that they had new mail; released long before it was eventually obsoleted by an official application from Google.

+### Security

+From my earliest days as a developer I was pulled into security - with friends in the field I was pulled into their projects more than once.
+So security has always been present.
+As the years have gone by (and I keep seeing more horribly insecure code) my interest in security has steadily grown into a real passion.
+Between pentesting web and desktop applications at work, and my own research for fun - I've found I really love breaking software.

 ### Photography

-Aside from software, my other passion is photography, you can see my more recent work on my [flickr page](http://www.flickr.com/photos/adamcaudill/).
+Aside from software and security, my other passion is photography, you can see my more recent work on my [flickr page](http://www.flickr.com/photos/adamcaudill/).
 My love of photography came from working as a photojournalist during my teen years for a small newspaper in East Tennessee.
 During the years I worked there, I came to understand the importance of visual media and the critical importance of freedoms granted to the press.

 Most of my time behind a camera has been with 35mm film, though in recent years I am now exclusively digital.
 I used many cameras through the years, the Yashica FX-3 Super 2000 and Canon AE-1 Program being my favorite for all-manual work; the ever impressive Nikon N90s being my favorite automatic film camera.
 My current setup is a Nikon D80 with the extremely handy MB-D80 and a Nikon SB-600 flash.